JuliaLang/julia/doc/stdlib/base.rst

 .. function:: mod2pi(x)

    Modulus after division by 2pi, returning in the range [0,2pi).

-More accurate than mod(x,2pi).
+   This function computes a floating point representation of the modulus after numerically exact division by 2pi, and is therefore not exactly the same as mod(x,2pi).

 .. function:: rem(x, m)